rails/jquery-rails/README.md

     //= require jquery-ui

+In order to use the themed parts of jQuery UI, you will also need to supply your own theme CSS.
+See [jqueryui.com](http://jqueryui.com) for more information.

 ### Installation

 When you generate a new Rails 3.1 app, pass the `-j jquery` option, like this: